Achieving no downtime through versioned service updates

-We have to be able to upgrade online.
 With a distributed online service in multiple datacenters and separate data storage, not everything can change simultaneously.
-If you broadly split the Azure DevOps Service into application code and databases, which are versioned independently of each other, one of those needs to absorb the complexity of handling versioning.
+If the typical service is split into application code and databases, which are presumably versioned independently of each other, one of those needs to absorb the complexity of handling versioning.

-We chose to handle it in the application code.
-Azure DevOps and TFS have a lot of SQL in the databases.
-Lots of IF statements are possible with SQL, but never fun.
-So instead of further complicating our SQL, we handle this complexity in our application code.
-Specifically, we created a set of factory classes that understand the SQL versioning.
+More often than not, it's easier to handle it in the application code.
+Larger systems usually have quite a bit of legacy code, such as SQL that lives inside its databases.
+So instead of further complicating the SQL, handle the complexity in application code.
+Specifically, create a set of factory classes that understand the SQL versioning.

-Every sprint we create a new interface with that version.
-That way there’s always code that matches each database version.
+Every sprint, create a new interface with that version.
+That way there's always code that matches each database version.
 This allows for easy rollback of binaries during deployment.
-The first thing we do is deploy the binaries.
-If we deploy the new binaries and something goes wrong, we can very quickly roll back binaries.
-After we deploy the binaries, we kick off the database servicing.
+The first thing to do is to deploy the new binaries.
+If something goes wrong, roll them back to revert to the previous code.
+If the binary deployment succeeds, then start the database servicing.

 So how does this actually work?
-Let’s say we’re currently deploying Sprint 123.
+Assume the team is currently deploying Sprint 123.
 The binaries understand Sprint 123 database schema and they understand Sprint 122 schema.
-The general pattern is to work with both versions (sprints) N and N-1 of the SQL Schema.
+The general pattern is to work with both versions/sprints N and N-1 of the SQL Schema.
 The binaries query the database, determine what schema version they are talking to, and then load the appropriate binding.
 Then, the application code handles the case when the new data schema is not yet available.
 Once the new version is available, the application code can start making use of the new functionality that is enabled by the latest database version.

-Now let’s look at how we sequence the database changes while remaining online.
-For example, consider a case where we want to add a set of columns into the database and maybe transform the data.
-We have to do this invisibly to the user, which means avoiding table locks as much as possible and then holding locks for the shortest time possible so that it is not perceptible to the end user.
+Consider a scenario where the team needs to add a set of columns to a database and transform some data.
+This needs to be done invisibly to the user, which means avoiding table locks as much as possible and then holding locks for the shortest time possible so that they are not perceptible.

 The first thing we do is to manipulate the data, possibly in parallel tables using a SQL trigger to keep the data in sync.
 This also means that large data migrations and transformations sometimes have to be multi-step over several deployments across multiple sprints.

-Once we’ve created the extra data or new schema in parallel, we go into what we call “deployment mode” for the application code.
+Once the extra data or new schema has been created in parallel, the team goes into deployment mode for the application code.
 In deployment mode, when the code makes a call to the database, it first grabs a lock on the schema and then releases it after running the stored procedure to keep the database from changing between the time the call to the database is issued and when the stored procedure runs.

 The upgrade code acts as a schema writer and requests a writer lock on the schema.
 The application code takes priority in taking a reader lock, and the upgrade code sits in the background trying to acquire the writer the lock.
 Under the writer lock, only a small number of very fast operations are allowed on the tables.
 Then the lock is released and the application records the new version of the database is in use and uses the interfaces that match the new database version.

-The database upgrades are all performed using a migration pattern – we have a set of code and scripts that look at the version of the database and then make the incremental changes to migrate the schema between from the old to the new version.
-All migrations are automated and rolled out via the Release Management service in Azure DevOps.
+The database upgrades are all performed using a migration pattern.
+There is a set of code and scripts that look at the version of the database and then make the incremental changes to migrate the schema from the old to the new version.
+All migrations are automated and rolled out via release management service.